runemadsen/ok-go/README.md

 ![Ok Go](http://i.vimeocdn.com/video/38089409_640.jpg)

-This is a Go web application I created while moving from Ruby to Go.
-It has many of the defaults you have come to know from Ruby on Rails, as long as some helpful boilerplate code to help you get started writing web applications in Go.
+A Golang web application template with most of the stuff you've come to enjoy in Ruby on Rails.

 The `.env` files are also checked into the repo for reference.

 Read more about this on my blog: LINK HERE!!!